-NOTE: In order to invite an external organization with limited permissions, the inviting organization must be on the Enterprise Membership Plan.
+NOTE: In order to invite an external organization with limited or rescinded permissions, the inviting organization must be on the Enterprise Membership Plan.

 In Kaleido every environment is its own unique chain and every network resource (nodes, credentials, services, etc.) exists in the scope of an environment.
 As such, the ability to create, configure and manage environments is a powerful privilege.
 In this context the term “manage” refers to the ability to:

 - Configure an environment with a choice of node client and consensus algorithm